mjit584/2020/content/pages/culture/index.md

 </div>
 <div class="story-content">

-Saqui is one of only a handful of chocolate-makers in Belize, of which only a few are locally owned.
+Saqui is one of only a handful of chocolate makers in Belize, of which only a few are locally owned.
 Unlike some other producers, his bars contain no additives or fillers.

 “The first thing that people say when they bite our chocolate is ‘Wow, it's rich,’” Saqui said.
 “When you taste those fillers, they have that chocolaty flavor, but the richness, the sweet aftertaste on your palette is just not there.”